pelias/pelias/INSTALL.md

 You can run elasticsearch with `openjdk-7` (such as the `openjdk-7-jre-headless` which ships with ubuntu); however elasticsearch recommend you use `oracle-7`.

+Some Elasticsearch documentation can naturally fall out-of-date, for definitive info on the latest supported java versions, use the following link: http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/setup.html#jvm-version

 To install `oracle` java on `ubuntu`:

 ```bash